philrmass/noted0/README.md

 - `npm run start` to start the dev server

 ### To Do
-- create colors list
+- save last color and use for new notes, store in local storage
-- layout colors
+- keep text when setting color
 - fix long press
 - select note as parent on click if children
 - show children icon